 This page gives an overview of my teaching activities, which mostly concern courses, lectures, masterclasses and student supervision.

 - Lecturer of the master course Social Network Analysis for Computer Scientists (yearly since fall 2014).

 - Lecturer of the bachelor course

-- Guest lectures and masterclasses for different courses, at various occasions, lunch colloquia, industry events and university promotional activities on many topics, including applied skills such as HTML/CSS, PHP/MySQL and Search Engine Optimization (SEO) as well as related to my research: Mining Big Corporate Network Data, Network Science, Social Network Analysis, Social Network Mining, Big Data and Data Science and Network Science (some slide decks may contain outdated information).
+- Guest lectures and masterclasses for different courses, including teaching applied skills such as HTML/CSS, PHP/MySQL and Search Engine Optimization (SEO) as well as talks at various occasions, lunch colloquia, industry events and university promotional activities on many topics related to my research: Mining Big Corporate Network Data, Network Science, Social Network Analysis, Social Network Mining, Big Data and Data Science and Network Science (note: some slide decks are really old and may contain outdated information).

 You can always come to me with your ideas for a bachelor or master project or thesis related to my research interest, such as computational network science, social network analysis, graph algorithms, etc.

 A list of previous students can be found below.

 - Bachelor thesis supervisor of Vincent Sieraal (2017), Erik Soelaksana (2017), Heleen van Sonsbeek (2018).

 - Master research project supervisor of Giso Dal (2013), Roberto Lucchese (2015), Govert Brinkmann (2016), Nick van den Bosch (2017), Jesper van Engelen (2017), Hanjo Boekhout (2018).